How to Clean Wood Cabinets

 Popular natural cleaning solutions often include white vinegar or baking soda.
 At best, vinegar can help in removing soap scum and mineral deposits, which are most likely not a problem on cabinets.
 Cleaning with a mixture of baking soda and water usually leaves a stubborn white film behind, requiring you to do multiple wipe downs.

-Simple Green All-Purpose Cleaner removes grease and grime from cabinet surfaces, while the orally non-toxic and biodegradable formula* makes it safer for use in the kitchen.
+Simple Green All-Purpose Cleaner removes grease and grime from cabinet surfaces, while the biodegradable* formula makes it safer for use in the kitchen.
 The powerful degreaser also wipes away fingerprints and removes stains, leaving behind a streak-free surface.

 Although Simple Green is safe enough to use on almost any washable surface, it is not intended for use on unfinished or untreated wood.